gmazoyer/looking-glass/docs/configuration.md

 ```php
 $config['routers']['router1']['type'] = 'juniper';
 ```
-The router type can be Juniper, Cisco (IOS or IOS-XR), Quagga, BIRD or OpenBGPd.
+The router type can be Juniper, Cisco (IOS or IOS-XR), Quagga, BIRD, OpenBGPd or Vyatta/VyOS/EdgeOS.
 You can take a look at the specific documentation for your router.
 Possible values are:

   * juniper **or** junos